chrisman/chrisman.github.io/drafts/blogging.md

 My motivations are these:

-1. Reflection
+1. Reflection/Joy
 2. Sharing
 3. Growth

 ### Reflection

 Writing is thinking.
 It helps me investigate and explore my beliefs, and to examine them and articulate them.
 Helps me get organized about the things I think are true.
 This has always been true for me.
 The act of thinking and writing brings joy.